-Amazon hires for a wide variety of virtual positions including administrative support, customer service, business development, legal, marketing, sales and much more.
+Amazon hires for a wide variety of virtual positions, including administrative support, customer service, business development, legal, marketing, sales, and much more.
 There are no fees associated with these positions.

 American Express hires virtual workers for both entry-level (customer care professionals) and professional positions.
-You will need to have a computer, dedicated phone line, and a quiet office space.
-I read on this post that American Express will pay for your connection setup and monthly costs for these services, however, you’ll need to verify this information with AMEX.
+You will need to have a computer, a dedicated phone line, and a quiet office space.
+I read on this post that American Express will pay for your connection setup and monthly costs for these services; however, you’ll need to verify this information with AMEX.

 Apple hires at-home advisors to answer customer questions and concerns.
 You’ll need to provide a quiet, distraction-free workspace and high-speed internet connection; Apple will provide you with an iMac and headset to use during employment.

 Blooms Today hires independent call agents to assist customers with purchases.
-Must have a dedicated phone line, high-speed internet, a headset, and a quiet office space.
+Must have a dedicated phone line, high-speed internet, a headset, and quiet office space.

-CloudSource hires for customer service, technical support, and sales positions.
+Cloudsource hires for customer service, technical support, and sales positions.
 You must have your own computer, internet connection, headset, and a productive work environment.

-Convergys hires virtual workers for sales and service, customer service, and tech support.
+Contenrix hires virtual workers for sales and service, customer service, and tech support.
 You will need a computer less than six years old, a high-speed internet connection, a phone (landline or cell), a headset and flash drive, and a quiet office space.

 Hilton hires remote reservation sales specialists and customer care coordinators.
-To qualify for these positions, you must have a computer, a dedicated landline, headset, high-speed internet, webcam, and a dedicated office space.
+To qualify for these positions, you must have a computer, a dedicated landline, headset, high-speed internet, webcam, and dedicated office space.

 Next Wave has work-at-home opportunities for telephone-based organizers and writers.
 Must have a quiet home office, computer, high-speed internet connection, headset, and printer.

-Teletech hires at-home customer service representatives to answer in-bound calls and emails from customers.
+TTEC hires at-home customer service representatives to answer in-bound calls and emails from customers.
 Must have a computer, anti-virus software, dedicated phone line, and internet connection.

 UnitedHealth Group hires for a wide variety of telecommuting positions, such as nurses, program directors, project managers, and customer service much more.

 Working Solutions hires independent contractors for sales, customer service, and travel professionals.
-Contractors will need to pass a criminal background check (CBC) to work this program.
+Contractors will need to pass a criminal background check (CBC) to work on this program.
 As far as I can tell, they don’t make candidates pay for the CBC, but you will need to verify this for a fact.